-Q: How much can I claim with a Tax Depreciation Schedule?
+How much can I claim (write-off taxes) with a Tax Depreciation Schedule?

-A comprehensive Tax Depreciation Schedule report would outline the totals, year-on-year of what the property investor can claim (in regards to their income producing property), with appended individualised items of all deductions and allowances.
+A comprehensive Tax Depreciation Schedule report would outline the totals, year-on-year of what the property investor can claim (in regards to their income-producing property/ investment property).
+This would also be supplemented by an appended individualised items of all deductions and allowances.